-- Evaluation of program documents (may be submitted with declaration): - Inspection documents - · Council self-inspection checklist and reports - · Documentation of corrective actions - o Inspection documents - Qualified inspector report for constructed facilities - Documentation of corrective actions - Access to a current edition of ACCT standards through a verified ACCT member - o Manufacturer's documentation for portable climbing walls - o Bolt and hanger installation and inspection records

-The Association for Challenge Course Technology (ACCT) standards are available to members online.
+Applies to: Evaluation of program documents (may be submitted with declaration): Camp Inspection documents properties Council self-inspection checklist and reports Documentation of corrective actions Inspection documents Day camp Qualified inspector report for constructed facilities Documentation of corrective actions Short-term Access to a current edition of ACCT standards through a verified ACCT member camp Manufacturer's documentation for portable climbing walls Bolt and hanger installation and inspection records REFERENCES: Long-term camp The Association for Challenge Course Technology (ACCT) standards are available to members online.
 The council must have a printed or digital copy available or at least one ACCT member to access the on-line standards.
 Discounted membership rates may be available.
 Contact NCAP@scouting.org for guidance on obtaining the discounted rate.
 A list of professional ACCT vendors is found at www.acctinfo.org/page/PVMList